magao-x/handbook/observers/filters.rst

 It is helpful if you have an accurate estimate of the magnitude of your guide star in the MagAO-X WFS bandpass.
 This is a critical parameter for optimizing the AO loop setup for your science, and being close will save time on sky.
 For most objects, standard I band will be the closest approximation.
 Note that we have found that SIMBAD reported magnitudes can be as much as ~1 magnitude bright, especially for redder stars.
 We find much better agreement using the USNO UCAC4 photometry or DENIS survey I magnitude.

-MagAO-X WFS bandpasses with atm model:

-.. image:: WFS-Gaia-curves.png
-   :alt: WFS and Gaia G bandpasses

 Alternately you can use Gaia G band magnitude and correct the color to the WFS bandpasses.
 These curves give an estimate of the color correction for Gaia G to WFS 65/35 (blue) and WFS Halpha/IR (orange) for main sequence stars (solid) and giants (dotted) by spectral type.
 Computed using Pickles stellar models and Gaia G-band public filter curves.

+MagAO-X WFS and Gaia G bandpasses with atm model:

+.. image:: WFS-Gaia-curves.png
+   :alt: WFS and Gaia G bandpasses

 .. image:: GaiaG_to_MagAO-X_WFS_color_conversion.png
    :alt: Gaia to WFS curves